-The 3 BIG Question about the Philips Sonicare FlexCare Platinum Connected
+The 3 BIG questions about the FlexCare Platinum Connected

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the FlexCare Platinum Connected toothbrush.
 If we have missed something, let us know in the comments.

-If you want more detail, you can read our full Sonicare FlexCare Platinum review further down the page or watch our video review.
+If you want more detail, you can read the full Philips Sonicare FlexCare Platinum Connected review further down the page or watch our video review.

 1. Is there anything drastically wrong with this toothbrush?

 Most certainly not, there are so many things to like about it.